- Allergies and Air Pollution's Effect on Health

 Step 6: Runoff

 As the water pours down (in whatever form), it leads to runoff.
 Runoff is the process where water runs over the surface of earth.
 When the snow melts into water it also leads to runoff.
 As water runs over the ground it displaces the top soil with it and moves the minerals along with the stream.
-This runoff combines to form channels and then rivers and ends up into lakes, seas and oceans.
-Here the water enters hydrosphere.
+This runoff combines to form channels, rivers and ends up into lakes, seas and oceans.
+Here the water enters the hydrosphere.

 Step 7: Infiltration

-Some of the water that precipitates does not runoff into the rivers and is absorbed by the plants or gets evaporated.
-It moves deep into the soil.
+Any water that doesn't run directly to bodies of water or get quickly evaporated, will be absorbed by plants and soil, where it may be driven deeper to the earth.
 This is called infiltration.
-The water seeps down and increases the level of ground water table.
-It is called pure water and is drinkable.
+The water seeps down and increases the level of the ground water table.
+Underground water tables typically provide pure clean water that is safe to drink.
 The infiltration is measured as inches of water-soaked by the soil per hour.